Skip to content

 This service involves washing, drying, folding, and even putting away clothes while cleaning the homeowner’s house.
 This is a superb addition to your list of house cleaning services—and some clients may hire you just for this service.

-If you charge $2 per pound of laundry, only accept orders weighing at least 15 pounds, and accept five orders a day, you can make more than $30,000 a year.
+If you charge $15 per load of laundry and run four loads a day, five days a week, you can make more than $15,000 a year.

 5. Dry cleaning services